 RESPONSIVE AUTONOMOUS SURFACE STRUCTURES INSPIRED BY PASSIVE MULTI-PHASE PLANT MOVEMENT

-The built environment is responsible for a major part of global energy consumption, which makes weather responsive adaptive building envelopes increasingly important.
-While weather responsive architecture is typically conceived as an added function with numerous sensing, actuating and regulating devices, a fundamentally different design strategy for environmental responsiveness has evolved in biological systems.
-Hygroscopically actuated plant structures present biological concept generators for the development of weather-adaptive, autonomously actuated, passive building envelopes.
+The built environment is responsible for a large proportion of global energy consumption, making weather responsive adaptive building envelopes increasingly important.
+While weather responsive architecture is typically conceived as an add-on function with numerous sensing, actuating and regulating devices, a fundamentally different design strategy for environmental responsiveness has evolved in biological systems.
+Hygroscopically actuated plant structures provide biological concept generators for the development of weather-adaptive, autonomously actuated, passive building envelopes.

-The aim of this research project is to identify construction and functional principles of plant structures at various hierarchical levels that will be abstracted and implemented into adaptive architectural systems.
-The project focuses on structures that perform multi-phase motion, i.e. sequences of diverse motion steps.
-The individual movement steps can either take place one after the other or represent individual reactions to different stimuli, which will lead to diverse, versatile bionic kinetic structures.
-In order to achieve the transfer to technology, the development of a new class of 3D-printable hydrogel assemblies, as well as their integration in new environmentally responsive architectural envelopes will be undertaken.
+The aim of this research project is to identify construction and functional principles of plant structures at various hierarchical levels, which will be abstracted and implemented in adaptive architectural systems.
+The project focuses on structures that perform multi-phase motion, i.e. sequences of different motion steps.
+The individual steps can either be sequential or represent individual responses to different stimuli, resulting in diverse, versatile bionic kinetic structures.
+In order to achieve technology transfer, a new class of 3D-printable hydrogel assemblies will be developed and integrated into new environmentally responsive architectural envelopes.

 PRINCIPAL INVESTIGATORS